Mathematics, Statistics & Geometry

 Frequently Asked Questions

-Radius!
-Because the radius is 'squared' in the formula, doubling the radius of a pipe will QUADRUPLE the amount of water it holds.
+The radius has a much larger impact!
+Because the radius is mathematically 'squared' in the formula, doubling the radius of a pipe will quadruple the amount of water it holds.
 Doubling the height only doubles the volume.

 The diameter is the full distance across the circle.
-You must divide the diameter perfectly in half to get the radius before you can use the mathematical formula.
+You must divide the diameter perfectly in half to find the radius before you can use the standard mathematical formula.

-An oblique cylinder is leaning to the side, like the Leaning Tower of Pisa.
-As long as the vertical height and the base radius are the same, it holds the exact same volume as a straight cylinder.
+An oblique cylinder is leaning to the side, similar to the Leaning Tower of Pisa.
+As long as the vertical height and the base radius are identical, it holds the exact same cubic volume as a straight cylinder.

-The formula gives you cubic units (like cubic inches or cubic cm).
-You must multiply that number by a conversion factor.
-For example, 1 cubic inch equals exactly 0.004329 liquid gallons.
+The formula yields cubic units (like cubic inches or cubic cm).
+You must multiply that number by a specific conversion factor.
+For example, 1 cubic inch equals exactly 0.004329 liquid US gallons.